What made these Tracks?

 The Black Trakka

-- The Black Trakka monitoring system is very widely used within New Zealand.
-The system was developed with funding assistance by the Stoat Technical Advisory Group of the Department of Conservation.
+The Black Trakka monitoring system is very widely used within New Zealand.
+The system was developed with funding assistance from the Stoat Technical Advisory Group of the Department of Conservation.
 There is a tunnel in which is placed a monitoring card.
-This card records footprints of animals as they pass through the tunnel
+This card records the footprints of animals as they pass through the tunnel

-- Monitoring provides an insight into the species of animals living in the area.
+- Monitoring provides insight into the species of animals living in the area.

 - Insect tracks allow species to be identified.

 - Black Trakkas allow the discovery of species which are otherwise hard to locate.